wp-plugins/google-quick-ratings/readme.txt

 2. Go into the WordPress admin interface and activate the plugin
 3. Go to Google Quick Ratings options panel, choose your options

-Ratings display explaines on plugin options for:
+Ratings display explained on plugin options page for:

 *   Automatic activation,
 *   Shortcode,